analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

     -   consumer social media product might focus on daily usage intervals
     -   US tax preparation software might focus on annual usage intervals
 -   what's an example of a product stickiness metric for Spotify?
-    -   core action: session with 5 mins or more of media consumption
+    -   core action framing: session with 5 mins or more media consumption
-    -   frequency: week over week retention
+    -   frequency goal: users return week over week to do the core action
     -   metric: percent of qualified users who return in week N and week N-1 with 5 mins or more media consumption in 1 or more sessions
-    -   could also use WAU / MAU ratio to understand if folks are coming back each week

-### What metrics would you look to understand activation?
+### What metrics would you look at to understand activation?

+-   activation metrics tend to align to the "ah ha" moment of the product
+-   for Facebook in the early days it was 7 friends in 10 days
+-   metric would vary by product
+-   base metric elements: user actions/behaviors that positively correlation with future usage/value extraction + time window for when the action(s) should occur

+### How to handle a macro trend inflating primary metric?

+-   attempt to gauge if the macro trend is temporary or likely to persist
+-   i.e. COVID stay at home orders (temporary) vs shift to smartphones (likely to persist)
+-   if the macro trend is likely to persist, the product might be experiencing a cultural or technological wave in which case the primary metric could benefit or be dragged down (depending on the business case, teams might leave the primary metric as is)
+-   if the macro trend is temporary/seasonal, techniques could be explored to measure the primary metric impact or control for the temporary/seasonal trend
+    -   simple pre vs post is the most rudimentary approach
+    -   more advanced techniques to isolate the primary metric impact could involve time series decomposition, regression analysis, causal impact analysis, etc

+### Why are vanity metrics context dependent?

 -   NEXT STEP BOOKMARK

-### How to handle macro trend inflating primary metric?

-### Why type of metrics are most resistant to outliers?

-### Why are vantiy metrics context dependent?
+-   vanity metrics = X

--   upper funnel metric like app installs can be a vanity metric for a mature business but a critical metric for a new business
+-   upper funnel metric like app installs can be a vanity metric for a mature business but a critical metric for a new business trying to grow discovery
 -   social media likes might be an OKR vanity metric; however, if likes correlate with downstream core actions then it could be a useful metric

-### Unintentioal consequences of goal metrics?
+### Unintentional consequences of goal metrics?

 -   look out for path of least resistance to hit metric goals if career incentives are tied to metric goals?
 -   could lead to short-term optimization vs long-term health of the business